Strangely, or maybe not so strangely as I identify in the “ doomer” category, I found some of this relieving.…

 Maybe Fisher forgot about China welding people shut inside their apartments.
 Maybe she forgot about the rise of anti-vaxxers.
 Maybe she forgot about Trump acting out against his own COVID policies.
 Maybe she forgot about the Wuhan lab conspiracy theories.
 Maybe she forgot about the demonization of Anthony Faucci.
 Maybe she forgot that the 7% decline in CO2 during the first COVID year of 2020 is less than the decline that we need every year going forward, and yet CO2 emissions will be at a new all-time high in 2024.

-Maybe she forgot about the famine, drought, disease and war in Africa and elsewhere in the third world; massive emergencies and political upheaval that have been going on for decades, yet no AnthroShift in sight.
+Maybe Fisher forgot about the famine, drought, disease and war in Africa and elsewhere in the third world; massive emergencies and political upheaval that have been going on for decades, yet no AnthroShift in sight.

 I’m aggravated that these two authors would have the vanity and arrogance to write about saving humanity as if this polycrisis were resolvable with a cookbook method for how to clean a burned pan and a few phone calls to friends and relatives.